 Amancio Ortega is a very smart business man and has grown Inditex into 8+ commercial brands in more than 202 different markets online and over 7,000 stores in 96 markets.
 Markets = countries.

 His main goal was to have retailers everywhere.
 The billonaire founder Ortega, has been featured as number 5 on Forbes top 10 list in 2020.
 He has been ranked higher in spots 3-4 before.

 Now let’s get into the different stores of Inditex group.

 Massimo Dutti –

 Massimo Dutti is first up.
-The brand has over 677 stores worldwide.
-The clothes here are very beautiful and elegant.
+This is one of the most elegant Spanish brands and has over 677 stores worldwide.
+The clothes here are very beautiful.
 Think of them as a US Banana Republic type of feel, European Chic.

 Massimo Dutti originally started as a mens clothing line and then in 1991 was obtained by Inditex group.
 After some time, the spanish brand Massimo Dutti, expanded into womens wear, and then childs clothes in 2003.

 The price point isn’t low but also not super high, it’s about 50 euros for a shirt and 100+ euros or more for pants.